skiano/elmer-fudd/README.md

 # elmer-fudd

-A test runner for smallish node projects with an opinionated take on mocking (and _very_ few dependencies).
-(It helps you hunt for Bugs, get it...?)
+A test runner for smallish node projects with an opinionated take on mocking and _very_ few dependencies.
+It helps you hunt for Bugs... get it?

 <details><summary><strong>Dependencies</strong></summary><div>